 INCOMPLETE COURSE WORK—If any course work remains incomplete at the time of expected degree completion, a student will not be permitted to graduate until the grade changes are available from the Registrar's Office.
 Students are responsible for keeping up with incomplete grades and contacting individual professors for directions in completing the course requirements.
 The Graduate School office is not responsible for notifying students of incomplete grades, nor changing these grades.

-TEACHER CERTIFICATION—The Teacher Certification Office should be contacted for all questions regarding certification at 270-745-4300.
+TEACHER CERTIFICATION—The Office of Teacher Certification should be contacted for all questions regarding certification at 270-745-4300.
 Teacher Certification Applications (TC-1 Forms) must be submitted at least three weeks prior to the completion of requirements to prevent delay in processing.
-Applications may be obtained from Teacher Certification (located in the College of Education and Behavioral Sciences Dean's Office), Gary Ransdell Hall, Room 2052.
+Applications may be obtained from the Office of Professional Educator Services (located in the College of Education and Behavioral Sciences Dean's Office), Gary Ransdell Hall, Room 2052.
 The Graduate School office is not responsible for providing transcripts or other documentation for processing certification applications.

-If you have questions concerning the completion of your degree, please contact Graduate Records in the Wetherby Administration Building 207, at 270-745-2446.
+If you have questions concerning the completion of your degree, please contact Graduate Records in 207 Wetherby Administration Building, at 270-745-2446.